 Hang up clothes instead of using a tumble dryer

-Especially in summer you can do without the tumble dryer and hang your laundry on a leash instead – in the garden, on the balcony or simply in your apartment.
+Especially in summer you can do without the tumble dryer and hang your laundry on a leash instead (see here how to clean a suit or how to dry a dress shirt properly) – in the garden, on the balcony or simply in your apartment.
 This enables you to reduce your costs quickly and easily.
 If you do not want to do without the dryer, make sure that the washing machine is set to a high speed during spin-drying.
 Thus it uses a little more electricity.
 But the dryer then has to perform less and requires considerably less energy.

 Switch off old TV completely